 Different people with varying levels of blood pressure control will all have different needs.
 Someone who has had a history of heart disease, heart attack or stroke may need to check more often, for example, but others with low risk and stable blood pressure may only need to keep an eye on the trend.
-Here are some common recommendations from the experts.
+Watch the video for some some common recommendations from the experts.

 Since blood pressure tends to rise and fall given different situations - exercise, a good tv show, stress, fever, infection, or eating a large meal, it‘s important to never just rely on one reading per week.
 This oftentimes doesn't give you a clear picture of just how high, or how low your blood pressure may be.
 To let your doctor better understand your readings and prescribe medications appropriate to your specific needs, they need to see more numbers.